anonymous23099/uncertainty_quant_peract/README.md

    ```
 2. After cloning all submodules, install PyRep, RLBench, YARR accordingly in the submodule according to instructions in [Perceiver-Actor](https://github.com/peract/peract).

-   Note you don't need to ```git clone``` the packages in the installation instructions again, they are heavily modified to add support for the uncertainty aware action selection method.
+   Note you don't need to ```git clone``` the packages in the installation instructions again, they have been included in the submodules and are heavily modified to add support for the uncertainty aware action selection strategy method.

 4.
 2. Add path Go to "$path/to/uncertainty_quant_peract"